 - It can be tiring to read because of its length

 As you can see, there are many CV formats to choose from.
-However, none of these formats will work effectively unless you tailor each one for the company and role you are applying.
-To do that, apart from the purpose and asking yourself why you need it, you should also consider the industry, the job type and company culture.
+However, none of these formats will work effectively unless you tailor each one for the company and role you are applying to.
+To do that, you should also consider the industry, the job type and company culture.

 It helps to think of your CV as a marketing tool that allows you to sell your work history, skills and experience to potential employers.
 Assuming that the ‘product’ is you, you need to choose a format that manages to promote you in the best light possible.
 So before you make the decision, take a careful look at each one and what it offers.
 Choosing the right format effectively can help you increase your chances of landing a job.